Lokesh-spec/Apache_Beam/Projects/Beam_Insights_Customer_Purchasing_Analytics/README.md

 - **Results/Images/**: Contains visualizations generated from the analysis.
   - `Age and Loyalty Score Relationship.png`: Shows the relationship between customer age and loyalty score.
   - `Bubble Chart of Income vs Age with Purchase Amount as Size.png`: A bubble chart visualizing income vs age, with purchase amount represented by the size of the bubbles.
-  - `Customer Age Vs Loyalty Overview.png`: Overview of customer age distribution in relation to loyalty.
+  - `Customer Age Vs Loyalty Overview.png`: Overview of customer age distribution about loyalty.
-  - `Customer Purchase Patterns by Age and Income.png`: Insights into customer purchase patterns across different ages and income groups.
+  - `Customer Purchase Patterns by Age and Income.png` provides insights into customer purchase patterns across different ages and income groups.
   - `Purchase Amount and Frequency by Region.png`: Visualizes purchase frequency and amount in different regions.
   - `Region-wise Purchase Data.png`: Visual breakdown of purchase data by region.